QeelinDarly/Datacleaning/README.md

 # Datacleaning
 datacleaning tools for Business analysis

+This program is made for dealing the problem of the same name of store merging, and counting numbers.

 This program is made for Vicky's work.
 You can use it, too.

 # Attention